EQXai/OrpheusX/README.md

 - The dataset helper lists audio files from `source_audio/` so you can pick them interactively
 - Segmentation mode prints the start and end index of each chunk so you know where text was split
 - Trained LoRA adapters are stored under `scripts/lora_models/<dataset>/lora_model`
+- Detailed logs for the CLI and Gradio interface are saved under `logs/orpheus.log`

 All features are available via an interactive command-line menu.